 The Lifted Brow is a quarterly journal and online publication that publishes work from Australia and beyond.
 They publish many types of writing, art, and music and are open to submissions.

-Visible Ink is a Melbourne based collective that have been showcasing new writers for the past twenty-one years.
+Visible Ink is a Melbourne based collective that have been showcasing new writers since 1989.
 The team are made of students from RMIT’s Professional Writing and Editing program.
 They accept a wide variety of submissions and are keen on flash fiction and hybrid writing form.

 Voiceworks is a national quarterly magazine that features writing and art by young Australians under 25.
 Voiceworks publishes poetry, short stories, articles, comics, illustrations, drawings and photos.
 Each selected piece goes through a collaborative editing process, and individualised feedback is provided for all unsuccessful submissions.
 Voiceworks also publish an online blog, Virgule.